PCSX2 Tutorial

 About PCSX2

 One drawback with PCSX2 is, out of the box, it runs barebones with its defaults and doesn't have any enhancements enabled.
-In this tutorial, after I help you get PCSX2 running, I show you how to enable graphical enhancements to benefit from the hottest features that modern emulation has to offer for PlayStation 2.
+In this tutorial, after I help you get PCSX2 running, I will show you how to enable graphical enhancements to benefit from the hottest features that modern emulation has to offer for PlayStation 2.

 With other emulators, you can get away with using your keyboard for gameplay.
 However, with PCSX2 it's pretty difficult, given the PlayStation 2 controller's mini joysticks.
 I strongly recommend purchasing a gamepad for this emulator.